Basliel-Sisay/Restaurant-Page/README.md

-🍔 Big Burger — Restaurant Page
+<h1>🍔 Big Burger - Restaurant Page</h1>

-A dynamic, JavaScript-driven restaurant website that showcases modular design, DOM manipulation, and Webpack integration.
+A dynamic, JavaScript driven restaurant website that showcases modular design, DOM manipulation, and Webpack integration.
 Built for practice, styled for performance, and deployed with full functionality.

-🧭 Overview
+<h2>🧭 Overview</h2>

 Big Burger is a fictional restaurant website that demonstrates modern front-end development principles using Webpack and vanilla JavaScript.
 The project’s goal is to build an entire multi-page experience without static HTML pages, relying instead on modular JS rendering.

 It’s elegant, responsive, and modular - a foundation for any dynamic single-page web app.

-🗂️ Project Structure
+<h2>🗂️ Project Structure</h2>

 Restaurant-Page/

 ├── .gitignore                ← ignores node_modules & dist

 ├── package.json              ← dependencies & scripts